 Examples of primary sources:

 Secondary sources are one step removed from primary sources.
 They provide interpretations and evaluations of primary sources.
-They are not evidence, but rather commentary on, and discussion of evidence.
+They are not direct evidence, but rather commentary on, and discussion of evidence.
 A newspaper article is a primary source if it reports events, but it is a secondary source if it is an opinion piece which analyses and comments on those events.
 Secondary sources can simplify the process of finding and evaluating the primary literature e.g. a chemistry textbook.

 Examples of secondary sources:

-It is not always easy to distinguish between primary and secondary sources.
-Many sources can be considered either primary or secondary depending on the context in which they are examined.
-If you are studying how news is reported on the internet, then the Age website may be a primary source.
+It is not always easy to distinguish between primary, secondary and tertiary sources.
+The type of resource will depend on the context in which it is examined: If you are studying how news is reported on the internet, then the Age website may be a primary source.
 However, if you are studying an election campaign and you are using an article from the news site examining the campaign, then the website would be a secondary source as the website is one step removed from your topic.